gbirke/lebenplusplus/content/post/2018-10-25-guarding-your-value-objects.md

 * `beberlei/assert` allows for applying all assertion rules returning a collection of violations.

 #### Drawbacks of using a custom assertion library:
-* You have created a dependency of your domain objects on a library.
+* You have created a dependency of your value objects on a library.
 That dependency is not an architecture violation, because the assertions are pure functions.
 They are not stateful and don't interact with any external infrastructure, so it's up to you how much you want to preserve the purity of your domain.
 * Performance impact.
 If you have a handful of assertions, you might not need to load thousands of lines of assertion code.

- Your code outside of the domain objects must not depend on the exceptions thrown by the Assertion library.
+ Your code outside of the value objects must not depend on the exceptions thrown by the Assertion library.
 Both libraries I mentioned extend their exception classes from PHPs own `IllegalArgumentException`, so even your tests don't need to depend on the exception classes of the library.

 ## Self-written guard clauses
 ```PHP